nathanshauer/PyFET-Students/README.md

 To visualize the VTK output file, you can use ParaView:

+1. Download ParaView from the official website: [paraview.org](https://www.paraview.org/download/).
-1. Open ParaView.
+2. Open ParaView.
-2. Go to `File` > `Open` and select the `output.vtk` file.
+3. Go to `File` > `Open` and select the `filename.vtk` file.
-3. Click `Apply` to load the data.
+4. Click `Apply` to load the data.
-4. Use the visualization tools in ParaView to explore your results.
+5. Use the visualization tools in ParaView to explore your results.

 With these steps, you should be able to set up and use PyFET for your finite element analysis projects.